vessels-tech/papers/mywell/2018-02-06-trip-summary.md

 Using MyWell to record a new well reading

-We surveyed the BJs in attendance, along with researchers involved in the MARVI project learn their feedback on things that worked, didn't work, and areas where they think MyWell could expand and grow.
+We surveyed the BJs in attendance, along with researchers involved in the MARVI project.
+We gathered their feedback on things that worked, didn't work, and areas where they think MyWell could expand and grow.

 ## What did we learn?